 English Sparkling Wine

 Arguably becoming Champagne’s biggest threat in the traditional method sparkling sector, the demand for English Sparkling is climbing.
 In fact, Nyetimber CEO, Eric Heerema, believes production for English wine will double over the next decade as they target international markets.
 These revered wines benefit from similar chalky terroirs to Champagne but carry their own distinctive style.
 Not all English sparklings are made the same, so we’ve rounded up five great traditional method English Sparkling rosés you need to try.

 This is a fantastic vintage from Gusbourne, England's most-awarded wine producer with some impressive accolades under its belt.
 With this in mind we know we're in safe hands with their rosé which is undeniably well-balanced, vibrant and bursting with cherries and an underlying redcurrant tartiness.
-With a persistent note of orange on the finish, this is an elegant English Sparkling that really puts it on par with some of the world's leading Champagne houses.
+With a persistent note of orange on the finish, this is an elegant English Sparkling that really puts it on par with some of the world's leading Champagne houses.shop now

 Bolney Estate Cuvée Rosé 2017

 From another well-established and lauded English vineyard in Sussex, Bolney has winemaker Sam Linter at the helm, the driving force behind Bolney's 'Winery of The Year' win at the UK Wine Awards.

 This fine-moussed wine is a great example of the winery's capabilities and reaffirms why English Sparkling Wines are getting so much attention.
 It is expressive and vibrant, has lovely biscuit and toasty notes from autolysis to complement the ripe red fruit nicely, with a refreshing, zesty finish.shop now